nenadradosevic/KNIME-workflows/README.md

 Table with solar radiation potential for all points of interest (input data(1)) togethere with their coordinates

 Dependencies:
-1) R program language needs to be ran in background of local machine in order to execute R snippet nodes;
+1) R program language needs to be ran in background of local machine in order to execute R snippet nodes; and
 2) Input data needs to be in txt and csv file formats.

 Workflows operates on Microsoft, Mac and Linux operative systems.